15 Best Bachelor Party Ideas San Francisco 2026 | Group Experiences

 Best for: Athletic friend groups of 10-20 who want a daytime activity before dinner in the Embarcadero neighborhood.

-Book Embarcadero Outdoor Padel →Squid Game VR Challenge
+Book Embarcadero Outdoor Padel →

 Step into the show.
 This immersive VR experience recreates the high-stakes challenges from Squid Game in a fully equipped venue.
 The reactions alone make this worth it.
 Everyone waiting their turn becomes the loudest spectator section you've ever heard.
 At roughly $63 per person for 12 guys, it's surprisingly affordable for the story you'll tell for years.